 Wilfred Bion also investigated this phenomena, looking at the ways his patients tried to transform what he called their "beta-elements" (i.e., "unmetabolized experiences") into "alpha elements" (i.e., "thoughts they can think").
 Donald Winnicott explored the connection between what he called our False and our True Selves.
 Most recently, Robert Scaer has been thinking about what he's calling our "dissociation capsules," the parts of our brain where we record and store un-integrated traumatic experiences.

-If Freud, Bion, Winnicott, Scaer, and Bollas are right, and our brains and minds really are committed to repairing the Unthought Known wounds we suffered early in our lives, then they're also right that, behind the scenes, each of us has neural pathways in our brain that are constantly activating old trace memories in an effort to heal our Unthought Known wounds.
-These pathways do this by constantly scanning our environments looking for people, places, and circumstances that have similar looks and feels to those early experiences until a viable situation shows up.
-When this happens, our neural pathways apparently have ways to tease us with a mood, a preternatural instinct, or a fleeting sense of longing that, if attended to in the right way, can ever so slightly open a doorway that leads to the minimally functioning neural structures stored in Scaer's dissociation capsules.
-Repetition compulsions, the transformation of beta-elements into alpha-elements, and the nurturance of our True Selves; all seemingly are nuanced ways of describing the Unthought Known and its fundamental issues and processes that Bollas described in his book, The Shadow of the Object.
+If Freud, Bion, Winnicott, Scaer, and Bollas are right, and our brains and minds are truly committed to repairing the Unthought Known wounds we suffered early in our lives, then they're also right that, behind the scenes, each of us has neural pathways in our brain that are constantly activating old trace memories in an effort to heal our Unthought Known wounds.
+These pathways do this by constantly on the lookout for people, places, and circumstances that have similar looks and feels to those early experiences .
+When when a viable situation or person shows up, our neural pathways apparently have ways to tease us with a mood, a preternatural instinct, or a fleeting sense of longing that, if attended to in the right way, can ever so slightly open a doorway that leads to the neural structures stored in Scaer's dissociation capsules.
+Repetition compulsions, the transformation of beta-elements into alpha-elements, and the nurturance of our True Selves; all are nuanced ways of describing the Unthought Known and its processes that Bollas described in his book, The Shadow of the Object.

 The Unthought Known's Poetic Doorway

 Jane Hirshfield, one of America's most accomplished poets, seems to know something about all this.
-For example, in her book of essays titled Nine Gates: Entering the Mind of Poetry, she comments:
+In her book of essays titled Nine Gates: Entering the Mind of Poetry, she comments:

 "Poems do not make appointments with their subject---they stalk them...And when at last the leap comes, it is most often...from the side, the rear, an overhead perch, from some word-blind woven of brush or shadow or fire...There is a shyness at the core of existence...There are things we can possess only by following them into the realm of disguise."

-It seems to me that this quote suggests three important possibilities to those of us who are interested in either continuing or completing their transformational journeys.
+It seems to me that this quote suggests three important possibilities to those of us who are interested in either continuing or completing our transformational journeys.

 First, that every one of us, as we pursue our own unique development learning journey, is probably going to be surprised by the emergence of an “unthought known” from our past that is searching for recognition.